 Novak Djokovic update on ATP Finals participation given after withdrawal speculation

-Djokovic’s participation in the ATP Finals would leave just one last qualification spot ahead of Turin
+Djokovic is playing in the ATP 250 event in Athens this week and says he is yet to decide whether he will appear in Turin

-Novak Djokovic will play in the ATP Finals in Turin next week, according to the head of Italy’s tennis federation Angelo Binaghi.
+Novak Djokovic says he is yet to decide if he will play in the ATP Finals in Turin next week, despite the head of Italy’s tennis federation Angelo Binaghi claiming he will.

 Djokovic has qualified for the season-ending tournament for a record-equalling 17th time, but the 38-year-old skipped last year’s Finals and sparked concerns that he may be unavailable again after withdrawing from the Paris Masters.